 Brazilian Jiu Jitsu and Judo practitioners typically won’t let even a major finger injury prevent them from training.
-Whether it’s gi or no-gi, BJJ and Judo mangle the fingers and their joints.
-Understanding common finger injuries and how they occur provides valuable insight on prevention and support post-injury.
+Whether it’s gi or no-gi, BJJ and Judo mangle the fingers and their joints, understanding this provides valuable insight on prevention and support post-injury.

 The BJJ and Judo fighter typically won’t compromise efficiency or mobility for the protection of a finger but these injuries can become quite severe.
 In today’s world, a martial artist who acquires a finger injury not only suffers time off of training but is also affected in numerous areas of life such as using a computer and other day-to-day tasks.